Skip to content

 • Sweet potato as groundcover

-You would already have a functioning micro food forest.
+You would already have a functioning micro food forest with clearer visual structure.

 Complexity can wait.